seqan/sharg-parser/doc/howto/subcommand_argument_parser/index.md

 A common use case for command line tools, e.g. `git`, is to have multiple subcommands, e.g. `git fetch` or `git push`.
 Each subcommand has its own set of options and its own help page.
 This HowTo explains how this can be done with the sharg::argument_parser and serves as a copy'n'paste source.
-If you are new to SeqAn, we recommend to do the basic
+If you are new to Sharg, we recommend to do the basic
 \link tutorial_argument_parser argument parser tutorial \endlink before you read further.

 # A subcommand argument parser